irunatbullets/alloffabric.com/content/home.md

     voluptatem.
   stats:
   - title: 10k+
-    description: Active players in our community
+    text: Active players in our community
   - title: 200K+
-    description: AOF players and going up every day
+    text: AOF players and going up every day
   - title: "<4min"
-    description: Less than 4 minutes for the pack to load
+    text: Less than 4 minutes for the pack to load
   - title: 4GB
-    description: 4GB of Ram is all you need for fluid gameplay (even with shaders!)
+    text: 4GB of Ram is all you need for fluid gameplay (even with shaders!)
   image: ''
 - template: products
   title: ''